 - At least 20% of your income would go towards savings and debt repayment.

 Keep in mind that these percentages are not set in stone.
-For instance you can choose to spend less in the needs & essentials and wants & non-essentials categories and put more to savings or debt repayment.
+For instance, you can choose to spend less on the needs & essentials and wants & non-essentials categories and put more into savings or debt repayment.

 One important thing to keep in mind is that regardless of what breakout your choose, you want to be mindful of spending more than 30% of your income on housing alone otherwise it can get harder to put money towards your other financial goals.